Work-Efficient Query Evaluation in Constant Time with PRAMs: Query Evaluation in the Dictionary Setting

 Now we are ready to state and prove our results about acyclic queries. \begin{thm} For every $\varepsilon>0$, $\padeps>0$, and each acyclic conjunctive query \query, there are \ctpalgos that given a $\padeps$-compact representation of a database \(\db\) in the dictionary setting, compute $\queryresult{\query}{\db}$ on an Arbitrary CRCW PRAM \begin{enumerate}[(a)] \item with work and space $\bigO((\IN\cdot\OUT)^{1+\varepsilon})$; \item with work and space $\bigO((\IN+\OUT)^{1+\varepsilon})$, if \query is a free-connex acyclic query. \end{enumerate} In both cases, the result can be represented by an array of size \(\bigO(\OUT)\). \end{thm} \begin{proof} Let all relations $R$ occurring on \query be represented concisely by arrays \(\relarr{R}\).

 In both cases, the algorithm first computes the full reduction as in \autoref{result:fullreduction}.
-Since this involves a constant number of semijoin operations, it can be done with work $\bigO(\IN)$ and space $\bigO(\IN^{1+\varepsilon})$ by \autoref{alg:semijoin}.
+Since the full reduction constitutes a query plan without joins, and all intermediate result relations are subrelations of relations of the database, this can be done with work $\bigO(\IN)$ and space $\bigO(\IN^{1+\varepsilon})$ by \autoref{result:eval-query-plan}.

 Afterwards every node \(v\) in \(\querytree{\query}\) is associated with an array \(\relarr{S_v}\) of size at most \(\bigO(\IN)\) which represents \(S_v\) concisely.